 LCA is fighting to stop the horrific South Korean dog meat trade, in which 2.5 million dogs are slaughtered each year.
 Dogs are hung, electrocuted and skinned alive in the belief that torture makes the meat taste better.
-Particularly appalling is the annual Bok Nal superstitious ritual, in which one million dogs are brutally killed.

 Please help stop the cruelty.
 Sign the petition, and read below for more ways to help stop dog meat in Korea!

 Help Stop the Suffering!